ElayyanAreej/reading-notes/class03.md

 -The values are assigned to the array inside a pair of square brackets, and each value is separated by a comma.

--Values in an array are accessed as if they are ina numbered list.starts at zero (not one). whiches called an *index*.
+-Values in an array are accessed as if they are in a numbered list.starts at zero (not one). whiches called an *index*.

 -Each array has a property called *length*, which holds the number of items in the array. **arryName.length;**